 There are no PREREQUISITES for this subject, however an interest in caring for the environment and working outdoors would be an advantage.
-THIS QUALIFICATION MUST BE COMPLETED OVER A TWO YEAR PERIOD

-The Certificate II in Conservation and Ecosystem

-Management allows students to complete a nationally recognised qualification.
+The Certificate II in Conservation and Ecosystem Management allows students to complete a nationally recognised qualification.
 This qualification provides the skills and knowledge for an individual in the area of planning and undertaking conservation works.
-This subject would suit an individual who is active, energetic and would like to pursue a career in the conservation and natural resource management industry.
+This subject would suit an individual who is active, energetic and would like to pursue a career in the conservation and natural resource management industry, or is just passionate about the environment.
 It is a combination of both theory and practical based tasks that cover a wide range of skills in this industry.